When it comes to choosing an Android tablet, the sheer number of brands, prices, and features might seem intimidating...

-When answering the question, “What’s do people expect from a good Android tablet?”, we considered the following primary criteria:
+When answering the question, “What do people expect from a good Android tablet?”, we considered the following primary criteria:

 A tablet doesn't do much good if you can't count on it to last a while.

-We researched model in this roundup to ensure they offer will offer dependable performance for years to come.
+We researched the models in this roundup to ensure they offer will offer dependable performance for years to come.

 Up to Date Software

-All of the models in this pick use the latest or fairly recent versions of Android to ensure you can enjoy the latest features and you're protected by the latest security updates.
+All the models in this pick use the latest or recent versions of Android to ensure you can enjoy the latest features and you're protected by the latest security updates.

-While budgets vary from person to person, we wanted to be sure that all of our picks offer good value compared to competing models.
+While budgets vary from person to person, we wanted to be sure that all our picks offer excellent value compared to competing models.
 While these might not be the most budget-friendly tablets available, they are well-priced.

 We compared the things most people consider when choosing a tablet for the Android operating system.